rclone/rclone/docs/content/commands/rclone_mount.md

 First set up your remote using `rclone config`.
 Check it works with `rclone ls` etc.

 You can either run mount in foreground mode or background (daemon) mode.
-Mount runs in foreground mode by default, use the --daemon flag to specify background mode mode.
+Mount runs in foreground mode by default, use the --daemon flag to specify background mode.
 Background mode is only supported on Linux and OSX, you can only run mount in foreground mode on Windows.